-Summer might not have officially ended until Sunday when the clocks went back at the end of October, but here at Derby City Council, winter actually began on the first of October, and preparations to keep the city moving during cold weather, started happening long before that.
+Summer might not have officially ended until the clocks went back at the end of October, but here at Derby City Council, winter actually began on the first of October, and preparations to keep the city moving during cold weather, started happening long before that.

 Our data even helps our forecaster, Meteogroup provide a detailed weather forecast for the City.
 This way if it’s looking like it might be cold (and damp) enough for frost or ice to form on the road surface, we can mobilise our fleet of gritters to keep the roads in a safe condition for driving and keep the city moving.
 If the weather forecast is looking particularly cold or snowy, then these weather stations are monitored 24/7.
 If we’re going out gritting, we’ll share updates on Facebook and Twitter to keep you up-to-date.

 We also share our gritting information with our neighbours at Derbyshire County Council and Highways England.
 However, timings of gritting may vary as you travel around the country.
 So please do not take it for granted that if Derby’s roads have been gritted, that roads in neighbouring areas have also been gritted or vice versa.

 If you’re planning any kind of travel at all over the winter period, make sure you’ve got an emergency kit in your car – especially if you’ve got long trips planned.
 This kit should contain essential items such as: